Close

 What is an ECG?

 An ECG measures the heart's activity at rest, over time, or while exercising.
-The ECG machine measures and interprets the results.
+The ECG machine measures and interprets the results using electrodes attached to your chest, arms, and legs.

 References